8ctopus/sciter-layout/README.md

 This is a [sciter](https://sciter.com/) js grids demo app that explores different layout possibilities in sciter.

+The demo also presents Node.js like file system functions available in the sciter sdk.

 ## get started

 - git clone the repository